Mail and Package Pre-Delivery

 How do I know if my package was delivered to my room?

-In the notification email from Mail, students will be provided with a link to Mail’s tracking system, SC Logic.
-Within the SC Logic portal, the student should check the item management/history sections to see whether the package was delivered to their room or will be available for pick up.
+In the notification email from Mail, students will be provided with a link to their Student Mail Portal.
+Within the portal, the student should check the item management/history sections to see whether the package was delivered to their room or will be available for pick up.

 Receiving Mail at Columbia